 -United Nations, Report of the World Commission on Environment and Development: Our Common Future, 1987

-MLA-style and APA-style guidelines have changed recently, especially for citing sources accessed electronically.
+MLA-style and APA-style guidelines change over time, especially for citing sources accessed electronically.
 For the most up-to-date information about how to cite sources correctly, visit these pages:

 Using a citation generator from a database or website?

-Doublecheck to be sure the generator has used the current rules.
+Doublecheck to be sure the generator has used the newest rules.

 The following open-access websites provide definitions of sustainability and overviews of sustainability issues, ideas, and tactics: